-Eligibility All Executive KMP are eligible to participate in the ESP plan.
+Eligibility All Executive KMP are eligible to participa ate in the ESP plan.
 Form of grant The ESP offer was made prior to the Company's listing, in the form of Rights to acquire fully paid ordinary shares in the Company.
 The Company may determine to settle the award in cash upon the exercise of the Share Rights.
 Unvested ESP awards carry no rights to dividends nor voting rights.
-Grant date The dates that the ESP awards were granted to Executive KMP are outlined in the table below.
+Grant date The dates that the ES table below.
+The dates that the ESP awards were granted to Executive KMP are outlined in the table below.
 ESP opportunity The ESP opportunity is determined based on the responsibilities and contribution of the individual to amaysim's long-term success.
 The minimum value of the grant is nil if the service conditions are not met.
 The maximum value is based on the estimated fair value calculated at the time of the grant and amortised in accordance with the accounting standard requirements, as set out in the table below.

-Executive KMP Date of grant Minimum value of Rights yet to vest Maximum value of Rights yet to vest

-Julian Ogrin 11/06/2013 872,363

-Leanne Wolski 13/06/2012 - 50,959

-Julian Dell 13/06/2012 - 49,209

-Andrew Balint 13/06/2012 - 49,799

-Total 1,022,330

-Allocation The number of instruments granted was determined by dividing the Executive KMP's ESP opportunity (expressed as a percentage of fixed remuneration) by the privately held share price at the date of grant.
-Service conditions & vesting period The Legacy award is split into three tranches as follows: Tranche 1 (33% of ESP award): measured from the date of grant to the date of listing (15 July 2015) Tranche 2 (33% of ESP award): measured from the date of grant to one year following the IPO Tranche 3 (33% of ESP award): measured from the date of grant to two years following the IPO Vesting of ESP awards is subject to a service condition (continuing employment with the Company).
+Executive KMP Date of grant Minimum value of Maximum value of Rights yet to vest Rights yet to vest Julian Ogrin 11/06/2013 - 872,363 Leanne Wolski 13/06/2012 - 50,959 Julian Dell 13/06/2012 - 49,209 Andrew Balint 13/06/2012 - 49,799 Total - 1,022,330 Allocation The number of instruments granted was determined by dividing the Executive KMP's ESP opportunity (expressed as a percentage of fixed remuneration) by the privately held share price at the date of grant.
+Service The Legacy award is split into three tranches as follows: conditions & vesting period Tranche 1 (33% of ESP award): measured from the date of grant to the date of listing (15 July 2015) Tranche 2 (33% of ESP award): measured from the date of grant to one year following the IPO Tranche 3 (33% of ESP award): measured from the date of grant to two years following the IPO Vesting of ESP award the Company). s is subject to a ser vice condition (continu ing employment with

 Termination & forfeiture Any unvested Rights will automatically lapse when a participant ceases to be employed by amaysim (except under certain qualifying conditions (i.e. death, disability, retirement or redundancy), in which case unvested Rights will automatically vest into Shares).
 Change of control The Board may, in its absolute discretion, determine that all, a part of, or no unvested LTI awards will vest.